enzomanuelmangano/text-localizer/packages/docs/docs/basic-tutorial/js-ts/usage.md

 # Usage

 Managing translations is now very simple.
-In order to do this, it is sufficient to initialise the Text Localizer by passing the Translation Record as input.
+In order to do this, it is sufficient to initialize the Text Localizer by passing the Translation Record as input.
-Once this has been done, it is necessary to set the reference language.
-Given that the translations are passed as _Javascript Promises_, it is necessary to set the language using the asynchronous function **setOptions**.
+Once this has been done, it's necessary to set the reference language.
+Given that the translations are passed as _Javascript Promises_, it is necessary to set the language using the asynchronous function [**setOptions**](/docs/api-reference/text-localizer#setoptions).

 Regarding the tutorial, the index.ts will look like this: